DEIS-Tools/strategoutil/docs/source/examples/pond.rst

 it for.

 * ``MPCsetup``.
 This class is the primarily class an end-user should specialize for his or her case.
-It implements the basic MPC scheme as explained in Section~\ref{sect:tooloverview}.
+It implements the basic MPC scheme.
 It assumes that UPPAAL Stratego will always success in synthesizing a safe and optimal strategy.
 * ``SafeMPCSetup``.
 This class inherits from ``MPCsetup``, yet it monitors and detects whether UPPAAL Stratego has successfully synthesized a strategy.
 If not, it will run UPPAAL Stratego with an alternative query, which has to be specified by the user, as it depends on the